The Live-In Kitchen

 • In a large skillet over medium heat, heat the olive oil until shimmering.
 Add the onion, bell pepper, and ½ teaspoon salt and cook, stirring, until softened, about 5 minutes.

-• Sprinkle the noodle pieces evenly over the meat.
+• Sprinkle the noodle pieces evenly over the vegetables.
 Pour the diced tomatoes and tomato sauce over the pasta.
 Cover and bring to a boil, then reduce heat to medium low and simmer, stirring occasionally, until the pasta is tender, about 20 minutes.
 If the sauce looks dry after 15 minutes add up to ¼ cup additional water to loosen it up.

 • Remove the skillet from the heat and stir in the ½ cup Parmesan.
 Season with salt and pepper to taste.
 Dot heaping tablespoons of the ricotta over the noodles.
 Cover the skillet and let it stand off the heat for 5 minutes.